SopiMlab/DeepLearningWithAudio/pyext-setup/setup-macos.md

 ------------------------------------------------
 ```

 Congratulations, you've got it working!

-You should now be able to open `gansynth.pd` and `gansynth_multi.pd` in Pure Data.
+You're now ready to run our Pd patches.